 - Mindfulness teachers such as Krishnamurti, Sri Ramana & Alan Watts.

-You can read a short biography about the main sources below.
 The goal of our workshops is to weave a bridge between these different schools of thought to create a unique and cohesive approach.

 The fathers of

 Albert Ellis (1913 – 2007) was an American psychologist and psychotherapist who founded Rational Emotive Behavior Therapy (REBT).
 He held MA and PhD degrees in clinical psychology from Columbia University, and was certified by the American Board of Professional Psychology (ABPP).
 He also founded, and was the President of, the New York City-based Albert Ellis Institute.
 He is generally considered to be one of the originators of the cognitive revolutionary paradigm shift in psychotherapy and an early proponent and developer of cognitive-behavioral therapies.